moznion/Perl-PrereqScanner-Lite/README.md

 - scan\_file($file\_path)

-    Scan and figure out prereqs by file path.
+    Scan and figure out prereqs which is instance of `CPAN::Meta::Requirements` by file path.

 - scan\_string($string)

-    Scan and figure out prereqs by source code string written in perl.
+    Scan and figure out prereqs which is instance of `CPAN::Meta::Requirements` by source code string written in perl.

     e.g.